ujwal-akare/3scale_toolbox/docs/remotes.md

 ## Remote URLS

-The 3Scale toolbox access 3Scale instances by an `HTTP[S]` URL.
+The 3scale toolbox access 3scale instances by an `HTTP[S]` URL.
 Tokens are used for authentication and authorization purposes.
-3Scale API supports
+3scale API supports the following token types:
 * `access_token` (preferred)
 * `provider_key`